-Have you ever found yourself stuck in a cycle of solving the same problems over and over again?
+Have you found yourself stuck in a cycle of solving the same or similar problems over and over again?
 Ever wondered why some solutions seem to only offer a temporary fix?
-Have you ever wondered if you have identified the correct problem or you are trying to fix one of the symptoms?
-The key lies in your understanding of problem, symptoms and root cause, and approach to problem-solving, which is fundamentally rooted in analytical thinking.
+Have you wondered if you have identified the correct problem or if you are trying to fix one of the symptoms?
+The key lies in your understanding of how we define problem statements, associated symptoms, root causes, and approach to problem-solving, which is fundamentally rooted in analytical thinking and critical thinking.
 What exactly is the difference between a problem and its symptoms?
 And why is it crucial to conduct a root cause analysis to arrive at a lasting solution?

 What is a Problem?

 In the context of problem-solving, a “problem” is a situation or condition that represents the obstruction for an entity (a person or a thing) to remain in or achieve the desirable or ideal state of being.
 Problems can also be referred to as “challenges“.
 For example, a company aims to achieve a 20% increase in sales revenue by the end of the year.
 The problems or challenges that the company may face can be some of the following:

 - Determining whether the product is not positioned correctly, and then coming up with the most apt product positioning in the manner that matches the needs of the customer

 - Analyzing marketing strategy, identifying gaps, and coming up with a marketing strategy to reach out to potential customers matching the product positioning

 - Create a potential customer pipeline from which X% can convert into the real ones